mvaganov/CmdLineAsteroids/notes.md

 		public bool Equals(Vec2 v) => x == v.x && y == v.y;
 ...
 ```
+PolygonShape.cs, with cartesian plane + grid diagram in small window
+draw point A at 1,1, point B at 3,4
+draw lines AB

 `voice`
-Vec2 needs some additional math to support this math.

-`scene`
-code with overlay of image of point A and point B. animation happens over the extra image as details are explained.

-`voice`
-if you have 2 points in space, you can calculate their difference, or Delta with simple subtraction.
+if you have 2 points in space, you can calculate their difference, or `Delta` with simple subtraction.
-the distance, also called the Magnitude of the Delta, can be determined with the pythagorean theorum, 'a' squared plus 'b' squared equals 'c' squared.
+the distance, also called the `Magnitude` of the `Delta`, can be determined with the pythagorean theorum, 'a' squared plus 'b' squared equals 'c' squared.
 the square root operation is fairly expensive for a computer to do accurately, so for performance reasons, it's best to do math that doesn't need square root as much as possible.
-	for this reason, game engine APIs will often include a MagnitudeSqr, to eliminate a call to the square-root function.
+	for this reason, game engine APIs will often include a `MagnitudeSqr`, to eliminate a call to the square-root function. this is fine as long as we compare other squared values
-if we divide the entire vector by it's Magnitude, we get it's Normalized value, which we can think of as a direction.
+if we divide the entire vector by it's `Magnitude`, we get it's `Normalized` value, which we can think of as a direction.
-	the x and y components of a normal value are identical to the cosine and sine values of this Normalized vector.
+	the x and y components of a normal value are identical to the cosine and sine values of this `Normalized` vector.
 	I felt I was terrible at math in high-school, when I studied trigonometry.
 	As a game developer, I have never needed to know my trig-identities, but using a unit vector to describe direction has been necessary.
 Swapping the x and y components of a vector and making one of them negative will give a perpendicular vector.
 we need this perpendicular vector to create the thin rectangle for our line drawing code.

+TODO continue reviewing <------

 `scene`
 src/MrV/GameEngine/Particle.cs